Secondary Sales in VC-backed startups: A Quick Primer for Entrepreneurs

-The first time was just after the first VC round I’d ever raised back in 1995, and a few friends, who were doctors and such, wanted to get in on the round because our startup was “hot” and “growing”.
-Since the round was already completed, but they really really wanted to be in the company, my co founder and I offered to sell them $10k of our shares.
+The first time was just after the first VC round I’d ever raised back in 1995. a few friends (who were doctors and such) wanted to get in on the round because our startup was “hot” and “growing”.
+Since the round was already completed, my co founder and I offered to sell them $10k of our shares.
 Today this would be a very small (actually, tiny) secondary transaction.

 Since then, I’ve been on both a buyer of secondaries, usually of late stage companies prior to their IPOs (companies like Facebook, Twitter, Pinterest), as well as a seller of secondary shares of rapidly growing startups I was a co-founder, advisor, or early investor in.

 What follows is a quick primer on secondaries — what they are, why you would want to do one, how you would value secondary shares, and a bit about the benefits and risks of such sales.